guessit-io/guessit/MIGRATION.rst

     >>> guessit('Treme.1x03.Right.Place,.Wrong.Time.HDTV.XviD-NoTV.avi')
     MatchesDict([('title', 'Treme'), ('season', 1), ('episodeNumber', 3), ('episodeTitle', 'Right Place, Wrong Time'), ('format', 'HDTV'), ('videoCodec', 'XviD'), ('releaseGroup', 'NoTV'), ('container', 'avi'), ('mimetype', 'video/x-msvideo'), ('type', 'episode')])

+``MatchesDict`` is a dict that keeps matches ordering.

 Command line options can be given as dict or string to the second argument.

+GuessIt only accept unicode string, so you need to use ``u`` prefix for input string on python 2.

 Properties
 ----------